rfruesmer/jsms/README.md

 ## Models

-The JSMS API supports both models:
+The jsms API supports both models:

 - Point-to-point
 - Publish/Subscribe

 ### Prerequisites

-JSMS makes use of [log4js-api](https://www.npmjs.com/package/@log4js-node/log4js-api), which enables you to optionally attach any log4js compliant framework - but it doesn't come with a bundled log4js dependency, so logging is disabled by default.
+jsms makes use of [log4js-api](https://www.npmjs.com/package/@log4js-node/log4js-api), which enables you to optionally attach any log4js compliant framework - but it doesn't come with a bundled log4js dependency, so logging is disabled by default.

 **Important note for webpack users**: if you don't intend to use log4js, it must be excluded via [module.noParse](https://webpack.js.org/configuration/module/#modulenoparse), otherwise you will get an unresolved module dependency error.

 ## Usage

-Coming soon ... please refer to the JSDoc comments and the annotated tests for now.
+Coming soon ... please refer to the JSDoc comments, annotated tests and the example (inside the examples folder) for now.

-For help with integrating JSMS into your project, please refer to the following bare-bones examples:
+For help with integrating jsms into your project, please refer to the following bare-bones examples:

 - [jsms-web-example](https://github.com/rfruesmer/jsms-web-example)